 No, not necessarily.
 With the exception of the first day (starting line), riders depart from the hotel each morning on their own schedule.
 Scooters range from 50cc to 278cc and have different performance outputs.
-However, with nearly 50 riders traveling mostly on the same roads and you will pass (or be passed) by other riders throughout a typical day.
+However, with so many riders traveling mostly on the same roads and you will pass (or be passed) by other riders throughout a typical day.

 Road conditions and terrain?

 Participants should be comfortable riding their scooter on paved and unpaved (loose or packed gravel) surfaces.

 What about Hotels?

 All of the hotels for the overnight locations are planned & booked in advance.
 The list of “official” hotels is made available in the Registered Riders area.
 Riders are solely responsible for booking their own accommodations.